Data Centers in Strasbourg

 Proximity To Key Business Districts: Data centers are centrally located near the Port of Kehl and the Strasbourg industrial corridor.
 This proximity is vital for logistics, manufacturing, and financial services firms operating across the border.

-Regional Market Reach: This location serves a population of several million across the Upper Rhine, including major cities in Southwest Germany, Eastern France, and Northern Switzerland.
+Regional Market Reach: This location serves a population of several million across the Upper Rhine.
+This includes major cities in Southwest Germany, Eastern France, and Northern Switzerland.

 Tax Advantage For Data Centers: Enterprises benefit from incentives designed to support renewable energy adoption and grid modernization.
 This support reduces the financial burden of scaling green energy infrastructure for large-scale deployments.